 Whether you just need a good cleaning to get you back on track, or you’ve been putting off a more intensive procedure that you know you might need, book an appointment right away so together we can come up with a plan for your treatment before the end of the year.

-Because now, more than ever before, it’s vitally important to stay on top of our oral health.
-We need to keep our immune systems humming at peak capacity to stay ahead of this next curveball that COVID has thrown at us.
+It’s vitally important to stay on top of our oral health.
+We need to keep our immune systems humming at peak capacity to stay ahead of whatever this winter’s cold and flu season will bring.
 And we now have irrefutable evidence that optimizing our oral health is a crucial piece of that immunity puzzle.

-Not to mention the potential uncertainty of our economic situation as we settle in to ride this next wave through the coming months.
-We all need to be good money managers of our family finances right now, and using up the dental benefits we are entitled to is one of the best ways to manage those finances responsibly.
+We all need to be good money managers of our family finances, and using up the dental benefits we are entitled to is one of the best ways to manage those finances responsibly.

 It’s not too late!
 Call Bradford Family Dental at 905-775-5307 today – we can help!